chapmanderek/SISsy_GAFE_Toolbelt/readme.txt

 This program is intended to make keeping a Google Apps domain synced with your school SIS system.
-Becuase it uses CSV files as the import it should work with any modern SIS system.
+Because it uses CSV files as the import it should work with any modern SIS system.
+Because it runs locally on your machine and does not submit anything anywhere it will not violate confidentiality or educational privacy regulations.